 The road to becoming a teacher

-The Bachelor of Education has equipped him with the tools to become a teacher in Aotearoa, Nick says.
+The Bachelor of Education equipped him with the tools to become a teacher in Aotearoa, Nick says.

 “I would definitely recommend the education degree to anyone who has even the smallest inkling of working with children.
 The chance to go on a teaching practicum every semester, experiencing a range of different schools really appealed to me.
-Over the course of my degree, I’ve been to five different schools, all of which taught me a variety of skills and exposed me to a range of teaching styles.”
+Over the course of my degree, I went to five different schools, all of which taught me a variety of skills and exposed me to a range of teaching styles.”

 As a proud Tongan, Nick also appreciated being able to specialise in Pasifika education as part of his degree.